 Daniel Dennett, late in his life, changed his mind about a significant aspect of his computationalist perspective.
 This seems significant.
 I am told his mind is exceptionally difficult to change.

 This change is indicated briefly in a book review: in Aching Voids and Making Voids, Dennett reviews Terrence Deacon's book Incomplete Nature.
 He identifies two camps, which he terms "Enlightenment" versus "Romanticism".
-It seems that Dennett spent his life mostly on the Enlightenment side, but Deacon won him over to Romanticism.
+It seems that Dennett spent his life mostly on the Enlightenment side, but Deacon won him over (at least partially) to Romanticism.

 The short review does not give a very thorough indication of what he changed his mind about.
 He seems to be lamenting that computers don't eat sandwiches?
 He has a newfound sympathy for Searl's Chinese Room argument??